kumlali/handyjenkins/README.md

 RUN sudo cp /hj/certs/* /usr/local/share/ca-certificates && sudo update-ca-certificates

 # If needed, add keys for key-based authentication.
 Do not forget to change
-# owner of the files to jenkins:jenkins.
+# the owner of the files to jenkins:jenkins.
 COPY ssh/ /hj/ssh
 RUN sudo chown -R jenkins:jenkins /hj/ssh